Bluegreen Vacations Holding Co - GuruFocus.com

 Bluegreen Vacations Holding Corporation: www.BVHCorp.com

 This press release contains forward-looking statements.
 All opinions, forecasts, projections, future plans, and other statements, other than statements of historical fact, are forward-looking statements.
 The forward-looking statements in this press release are also forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended.
 Forward-looking statements are based on current expectations and involve risks, uncertainties, and other factors, many of which are beyond the Company’s control, that may cause actual results or performance to differ from those set forth or implied in the forward-looking statements.
-These risks and uncertainties include, but are not limited to, those relating to the tender offer described in this press release, including that the results of the tender offer announced in this press release are preliminary and are subject to adjustment and final confirmation.
-Reference is also made to the risks and uncertainties relating to the business, operations, affairs, plans, strategies, results, and financial condition of the Company, and the ownership of the Company’s stock, detailed in the Company’s filings with the Securities and Exchange Commission (the “SEC”), including the Company’s Annual Report on Form 10-K for the year ended December 31, 2021 (including the “Risk Factors” section thereof) and Quarterly Report on Form 10-Q for the quarter ended September 30, 2022, which may be viewed on the SEC's website at %3Ci%3Ewww.sec.gov%3C%2Fi%3E and in the “Investor Relations” section of the Company’s website at %3Ci%3Ewww.BVHCorp.com%3C%2Fi%3E.
+These risks and uncertainties include, but are not limited to, those relating to the tender offer described in this press release and the risks and uncertainties relating to the business, operations, affairs, plans, strategies, results, and financial condition of the Company, and the ownership of the Company’s stock, detailed in the Company’s filings with the Securities and Exchange Commission (the “SEC”), including the Company’s Annual Report on Form 10-K for the year ended December 31, 2021 (including the “Risk Factors” section thereof) and Quarterly Report on Form 10-Q for the quarter ended September 30, 2022, which may be viewed on the SEC's website at %3Ci%3Ewww.sec.gov%3C%2Fi%3E and in the “Investor Relations” section of the Company’s website at %3Ci%3Ewww.BVHCorp.com%3C%2Fi%3E.
 The Company cautions that the foregoing factors are not exclusive.
 Readers should not place undue reliance on any forward-looking statement, which speaks only as of the date made.